Enthusiasm when one first repents, followed by slackening off

 «» means, if he controls his enthusiasm and avoids the extremes of excess and negligence when his enthusiasm wanes.

-«then you may have hope for him» means, there is the hope that he will succeed, for he can continue to adhere to something moderate, and the most beloved of deeds to Allah are those which are done consistently.
+«» means, there is the hope that he will succeed, for he can continue to adhere to something moderate, and the most beloved of deeds to Allah are those which are done consistently.

 «» means, he is striving hard in order to become famous for his worship and asceticism, so that he will be famous and people will point at him.